-When the Word is rightly divided a mist of muddled confusion is lifted, and shrouds of misinterpretation are removed as the Spirit enlightens the mind.
-When Scripture is read in context, the temptation to modify meaning; corrupt the content or falsify truth disappears, and enlightenment floods the heart.
+When the Word is rightly divided, a mist of muddled confusion is lifted, and shrouds of misinterpretation are removed, as the Spirit enlightens the mind.
+When Scripture is read in context, the temptation to modify meaning, corrupt the content, or falsify truth disappears, and enlightenment floods the heart.

-Israel as a nation was corrupt to the core and the Baptist called for national repentance.
-Christ their king had arrived and the gospel of the kingdom of heaven was taught to none but the lost sheep of the house of Israel.
-The Messiah of Israel was called Jesus, for He had come to save His people from their sins.
+Israel as a nation was corrupt to the core, and the Baptist called for national repentance.
+Christ their King had arrived, and the gospel of the kingdom of heaven was taught - but ONLY to the lost sheep of the house of Israel.
+The Messiah of Israel was called Jesus - "Salvation" and He came to fulfil the word of the prophets and save His people from their sins.

-And on that first day of Pentecost they were gathered together in one place, in obedience to Christ's command.
-But not all those that were baptised into John's baptism of repentance were present on that singular Day of Pentecost, when for the first time, the Holy Spirit was given to the Body of Christ - which is the Church.
+And on that first day of Pentecost, the disciples who responded to John's message of repentance and believed on the Lord Jesus Christ for salvation were gathered together in one place, in obedience to Christ's command.
+But not all those that were baptised into John's baptism of repentance were present on that singular Day of Pentecost... when for the first time, the Holy Spirit was given to the Body of Christ - which is the Church.

-Many who had received John's baptism of repentance, were yet to believe in the Lord Jesus Christ for salvation.
-And so in Act 19 we discover the curious question: Did you receive the Holy Spirit when you became believers?'
+However, many who had received John's baptism of repentance were yet to hear the gospel of grace and believe in the Lord Jesus Christ for salvation.
+And so, in Acts 19, we read, "As Paul travelled through the interior regions and came to Ephesus, He found some disciples, and asked them, 'Did you receive the Holy Spirit when you became believers?'
 They answered him, 'No, we've never even heard of the Holy Spirit.'"

-What joy must have filled their hearts when finally, they were 'baptised' into the Body of Christ by the Spirit of God; 'placed' into the Church by grace through faith and in-dwelt by the Holy Ghost - as the fledgling church transitioned from the closing days in the dispensation of the Law into the opening hours of the dispensation of the grace of God.
+What joy must have filled their hearts when finally, they became members of the Church (i.e. were 'baptised' into the Body of Christ) by the Spirit of God through faith, and were in-dwelt by the Holy Ghost - as the fledgling church transitioned from the closing days in the dispensation of the Law into the opening hours of the dispensation of the grace of God.